krasserm/krasserm.github.io/_posts/2023-12-10-grammar-based-agents.md

 ### Tool usage

 Here's an example of a request that is decomposed by the agent into multiple steps, using a tool at each step.
 To increase the probability that the model generates an appropriate tool call at each step i.e. selects the right tool and arguments, an unconstrained thinking phase precedes the constrained tool call generation phase.
-This enables attention to thinking results during the tool call generation phase (details in section [ToolCalling](#ToolCalling)).
+This enables attention to generated thoughts during the tool call generation phase (details in section [ToolCalling](#ToolCalling)).

 ```python